Skip to main content

-Undergraduate Study in Fine Art: BA Fine Art (Hons)
+Undergraduate study in Fine Art

 Fine Art BA Honours

-Our unique four-year Fine Art degree allows you the time and space to experiment in your studio, to fully develop ambitious creative ideas, and to deepen your knowledge of art history and contemporary art.
-There is an emphasis on one-to-one teaching, individual art-making, research, inquiry, debate, and discussion.
+Our unique four-year Fine Art degree gives you the time and space to experiment in your studio, to fully develop ambitious creative ideas, and to deepen your knowledge of art history and contemporary art.

 The facilities are amazing, enhanced by tutors and technicians who always seem ready to help.